If your trust has been broken, you may think you will never allow yourself to trust again.

 1. Trusting other people

-Having the confidence and faith that the decisions a person takes are based on love, consideration, and respect for you; and that the person would avoid taking any action or saying anything that would hurt you physically or emotionally.
+Trusting others is having confidence that the decisions a person makes are based on love, consideration, and respect for you.
+You have faith that the person would avoid taking any action or saying anything that would hurt you physically or emotionally.

-People make mistakes, but in general, you want their actions and words to reflect love for you.
+People make mistakes, but in general, you believe their actions and words to reflect love for you.